bkv2chu/vrandktech/README.md

 Depends on numpy, pygame, math, and os.
 Make sure you have these installed

 ## Usage
-Run any of the python files
+Run any of the python files and/or run the mac executables!